 SIC 2003 vs SIC 2007

-It is important to understand that the SIC system has changed.
+In January 2008, the SIC code system changed.
 The idea is to produce as comprehensive a list of classifications as possible – and, as such, the list is constantly growing.

 If you already know the relevant 2003 SIC code, you can use the conversion table on the Companies House website to help you find the 2007 version.
 You should use this version when you complete your Annual Return.